openshift/osde2e/docs/CI-Jobs.md

 *All jobs send alerts to the following slack channel: [#sd-cicd-alerts].*

+## SD CICD Self Service Jenkins Job

+The SD CICD team has a self service Jenkins job that allows users to run OSDe2e tests using parameters.
+The job can be found [https://ci.int.devshift.net/view/osde2e/job/osde2e-parameterized-job/][SD CICD Self Service Job].
+The job is using an AWS account for deployments. *******5153

 ## SD CICD Periodic Jobs

 The table below represents the periodic jobs the SD CICD team manages as part